DavidSchirduan/DavidSchirduan.github.io/_generators/troika.md

 ![Troika-logo.png](/images/Troika-logo.png){: .leftSmallImg}

 _This generator is an independent production by Technical Grimoire and is not affiliated with the Melsonian Arts Council.
-All backgrounds were added with the explicit permission of their respective creators._
+All backgrounds were added with the explicit permission of their respective creators, and those creators retain sole rights to their creations._

+<script async src="/assets/js/seedrandom.min.js" language="javascript" type="text/javascript"></script>
 <script async src="/assets/generator_resources/troika.js" charset="utf-8"></script>